 We’re still configuring the system, migrating data, preparing staff training, and planning the roll-out.
 Progress can be tracked following our blog at go2WorkSourceNews.com.

-Discussion – Meeting employers’ and job seekers’ needs through WorkSource
+Discussion – Meeting employers’ and job seekers’ needs through WorkSource, ESAC member Pam Crone, Facilitator

 There are over 3 million people in the workforce in the state of Washington and 1.5 million job changes (or hiring opportunities) per year.
 Yet the number of jobs being placed in WorkSource is declining even though the number of people in the workforce and the number of jobs that are looking to be filled are going up.